John F. Kennedy's essay for his application to Harvard University reads, in its entirety, as follows:

 "The reasons that I have for wishing to go to Harvard are several.
 I feel that Harvard can give me a better background and a better liberal education than any other university.
 I have always wanted to go there, as I have felt that it is not just another college, but is a university with something definite to offer.
 Then to [sic], I would like to go to the same college as my father.
 To be a "Harvard man" is an enviable distinction, and one that I sincerely hope I shall attain."

-It is hard to rebut the argument that he did get in, so apparently his efforts were good enough, especially since they overcame a recommendation letter by his own father who said that the candidate "was careless and lacks application."
+It is hard to argue that his efforts weren't good enough, as he did get in--especially in light of the fact that they even overcame a recommendation letter by his own father which stated that the candidate "was careless and lacks application."

 No comments: